Back to Blog

 • Network Load Balancing $0.60 per day

-We found with GCP we are able to get away with running preemptible instances which are much cheaper than regular instances.
-Non preemptible N1-standard-1 instances would bring the total cost to $6.67 per day for the same 3 instance cluster
+We found with GCP we are able to get away with running Spot VMs which are much cheaper than regular instances.
+On-demand e2-medium instances would bring the total cost to about $5.41 per day for the same 3 instance cluster

 Azure

-For Azure to achieve a stable and reliable cluster we found we needed to run their Standard_D2_v3 instances (2 vCPU and 8GB of memory) which drives the daily cost of a cluster to $9.97 per day
+For Azure to achieve a stable and reliable cluster we found we needed to run their D2as v5 instances (2 vCPU and 8GB of memory) which drives the daily cost of a cluster to roughly $6.80 per day on the free tier, or about $9.20 per day with the standard tier uptime SLA

 With the top three charges being: